bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

   filesystem, `brp`.
 This populates the directories in the `$PATH`-like variables on-the-fly depending on configuration and what files are available in what ~{stratum~} at the time of `brp` access.
-- While all of the above systems ensure the appropriate file contents are available at the appropriate times/locations, they do leave a gap: only some processes can see all of the mount points.  `pivot_root` is called when selecting the ~{init stratum~} at boot time to ensure the init system can see all of the mount points and thus cleanly unmount everything at poweroff.
+- While all of the above systems ensure the appropriate *file contents* are available at the appropriate times/locations, they do leave a gap: only some processes can see all of the *mount points*.
+This distinction is primarily important for unmounting the mount points at shutdown time.  `pivot_root` is called when selecting the ~{init stratum~} at boot time to ensure the init system can see all of the mount points and thus cleanly unmount everything at poweroff.

 The specific details described above vary from release to release as better ways of solving the fundamental problem are found, and thus information such as